Set up G Suite Password Sync

 To do this, you need to set the Additional User Attributes > Synchronize Passwords setting in GCDS to Only for new users.
 Otherwise, passwords may become out of sync when you run GCDS.
 For details, see Additional user attributes.

-- Using another method–If you don't want to use GCDS, see your Options for adding users.
+- Using another method–If you don't want to use GCDS, see Options for adding users.

-To use GSPS, you need to enable the Directory API (version 1) in your Google Admin console.
-If you're already using GCDS, this API is already enabled.
+To use either GSPS or GCDS (or both), you need to enable the Directory API (version 1) in your Google Admin console.
+If you're using GCDS, this API is already enabled.

 For details on how to enable the Directory API, see Enable API access in the Admin console.